netdata/netdata/collectors/plugins.d/README.md

 - `id` is a unique identifier for the configurable entity.
 This should by design be unique across Netdata.
 It should be something like `plugin:module:jobs`, e.g. `go.d:postgresql:jobs:masterdb`.
 This is assumed to be colon-separated with the last part (`masterdb` in our example), being the one displayed to users when there ano conflicts under the same configuration path.
 - `action` can be:
-  - `add`, to declare the dynamic configuration entity
+  - `create`, to declare the dynamic configuration entity
-  - `remove`, to remove the dynamic configuration entity
+  - `delete`, to remove the dynamic configuration entity

-When the `action` is `add`, the following additional parameters are expected:
+When the `action` is `create`, the following additional parameters are expected:

-> CONFIG id action type path source_type source supported_commands
+> CONFIG id action type "path" source_type "source" "supported commands"

 Where:

-- `action` should be `add`
+- `action` should be `create`
 - `type` can be `single`, `template` or `job`:
   - `single` is used when the configurable entity is fixed and users should never be able to add or delete it.
   - `template` is used to define a template based on which users can add multiple configurations, like adding data collection jobs.
 So, the plugin defines the template of the jobs and users are presented with a `[+]` button to add such configuration jobs.
 The plugin can define multiple templates by giving different `id`s to them.